ProgMEM-CC/miniblox.impact.client.updatedv2/BETA/README.md

 (Smth that i created lmao ⬇️)

 🛠️ The Legacy of the Impact/Vape Miniblox.io Client!
-7GrandDad – The Original Bypasser
+7GrandDad – The OG Bypasser
 Created the first Vape V4 for Miniblox.io
 Discovered early weaknesses in the anticheat
 Built the foundation of modern client bypasses